charles-crawford/cicd-sentiment-light-github-to-aws/README.md

 ### Modifications to the AWS Example Templates
 ##### Parameter Values
-The added a few Parameters to the parent template to feed into the child templates:
+I added a few Parameters to the parent template to feed into the child templates:
 ImageTag, ContainerPort, DesiredCount, and HostPort.
 Make sure to declare any Parameters you add to the corresponding Resource's Parameter block.
 Also, declare them in the Parameters section of the child template.
 You need to do both these things so the values make it through the Stack build.